-The Samsung Galaxy Chromebook 2 could be the premium Chromebook to beat
+The Galaxy Chromebook 2 is available for pre-order now — here's why you should check it out

 With a much more affordable price than its predecessor and the world’s first QLED display on a Chromebook, the Galaxy Chromebook 2 could very well become the new Chromebook to beat.
 Its screen offers some truly gorgeous colors and an impressive level of detail, and its blazing red design is one of the best we’ve seen on a Chromebook.

 The Galaxy Chromebook 2 is slated to launch in the first quarter of this year, and we’re eager to run it through our tests to see how it stacks up to the best laptops and best Chromebooks out there.
-We’ll be checking out a ton more products from this year’s uniquely all-virtual CES, so stay tuned.
+We hope to get our hands on it soon, so stay tuned for our final verdict.